sigmagamma/portl/README.md

 # poRTL
 Source engine translation framework with support for right-to-left languages.

 Currently Portal 1 is supported.
-Current working branch is [feat-stanley](https://github.com/sigmagamma/portl/tree/feat-stanley).
+Current working branch is [feat-black-mesa](https://github.com/sigmagamma/portl/tree/feat-black-mesa).
 If you want to start working on a new game, checkout that branch and then create a new one out of it.
+Portal is currently broken in main, but works in feat-black-mesa.
+The Stanley Parable works in main.
 Snapshot branch for latest Portal release is [portal-0.9.1](https://github.com/sigmagamma/portl/tree/portal-0.9.1) see https://github.com/sigmagamma/portl/issues/6 for details on other games.